CCMS-UCSD/GNPSDocumentation/docs/gc-ms-data-processing-MZmine2.md

 Below, we describe briefly how to perform processing GC-MS data.
 To do that, the following steps are required:

-1. the detection of masses from the .mzML files to build extracted ion chromatograms
+1. The detection of masses from the .mzML files to build extracted ion chromatograms

-2. the detection of features/peaks from the built chromatograms
+2. The detection of features/peaks from the built chromatograms

-3. the spectral deconvolution can be done with one of the following algorithms:
+3. The spectral deconvolution can be done with one of the following algorithms:

    ​	- Hierarchical Clustering

    ​	- Multivariate Curve Resolution

-5. the alignment of the peaklists
+5. The alignment of the peaklists

-6. the missing peaks search
+6. The missing peaks search

 7. Exporting the files for GNPS